Skip to Main Content

 Currency of content

-Amending the IMPD
+Amending the IMPD and NIMPD

 Quality Technical Agreements

 The Sponsor must have appropriate Quality Technical Agreements with the relevant providers.
 These will detail which organisations have responsibility for the activities supporting Good Manufacturing Practice (GMP) and GCP for the IMP during the conduct of the trial.
-Consideration must be given to the location of the Qualified Person (QP) certifying the product to ensure the supply chain complies with the regulatory changes regarding EU Exit.
+Consideration must be given to the location of the Qualified Person (QP) certifying the product to ensure the supply chain complies with the regulatory changes regarding EU Exit (SPS page).

 Patient Facing Documentation (PFD)